jameswyper/rupture/Design Notes.md

 Some of this is abstracted from v1 of the UPnP Device Architecture document which can currently be found at http://upnp.org/specs/arch/UPnP-arch-DeviceArchitecture-v1.1.pdf

 UPnP revolves around the concept of Devices, Services and Control Points.
 Devices provide services.
 Control Points use calls to services to make devices do things.
-Rupture does not support control points (it doesn't need to).
+Tapiola does not support control points (it doesn't need to).

 A device may be logically partitioned - the base or "root" device may - as well as providing services - contain other devices that themselves provide services.
 I don't think that more than one level of nesting is allowed (ie a device can't be contained within any other device except the root device).
 Any device may provide zero, one or many services.

-In rupture, these things are modelled as the classes UPnPDevice, UPnPRootDevice and UPnPService.
+In tapiola, these things are modelled as the classes UPnP::Device, UPnP::RootDevice and UPnP::Service.
 Since a root device is a special kind of device, it's defined as a subclass of UPnPDevice.

 Devices and services have two important properties: Type and Version.
 The UPnP forum has created specs for standard types (e.g. MediaServer) but others can be defined.
-The classes in rupture only support standard types because that's all I need.
+The classes in tapiola only support standard types because that's all I need.
 Version numbers are straight integers (no version 1.5).
 Devices that contain a service at version x are expected to support versions 1 through x, not just x itself.

 There are six things in UPnP that devices and/or services get involved with:

 1. Addressing.
-This is the act of establishing a valid IP address for a device when it joins a network.
-Rupture assumes it's running in an environment where the OS has taken care of all of this, so does not support Addressing.
+This is the act of establishing a valid IP address for a device when it joins a network.  tapiola assumes it's running in an environment where the OS has taken care of all of this, so does not support Addressing.

 2. Discovery.
 When a UPnP device starts up, it sends a series of "advertisment" messages using a protocol called SSDP.
 These are sent as multicast UDP packets.
 The number and content of the messages depends on whether the root device has any embedded devices, and which services are offered by the collection of devices.
-There's a lot of boilerplate in the messages, the key things sent are the type and version for each device and each service offered by each device, as well as the uuid of the device (rupture assigns a uuid when any instance of UPnPDevice is created).
+There's a lot of boilerplate in the messages, the key things sent are the type and version for each device and each service offered by each device, as well as the uuid of the device (tapiola assigns a uuid when any instance of UPnPDevice is created).
 A URL that's used for stage 3 (Description) is also sent.

   The advertisment messages are repeated at a configurable interval, anything from 15 minutes upwards.